osavostin/blogeng/content/post/data-visualization/index.md

 ---
-title: 📈 Языки научного программирования
+title: 📈 Scientific programming languages
 summary: Use popular tools such as Plotly, Mermaid, and data frames.
 date: 2025-05-17
 authors: